LlamaTouch/UICheckpoint/README.md

 ## How to Annotate

-The UI interface appears as shown below (insert your image link here):
+The UI interface appears as shown below :
 ![UI Interface](./UICheckpoint.png)

 ### Annotation Steps:

-1. Enter the trace address you want to annotate and click 'Connect'.
+1. **Enter the Trace Address**: This refers to the absolute path of the standard process folder(you can get standard process folder through this [tool](https://github.com/MATestbed/ws-scrcpy)) you wish to annotate.
+Enter this path in the designated input field and click 'Connect'.

 2. The middle section contains supported annotation keywords.
 Their meanings are presented in the table below:

    | Keyword       | Match Type      | Description                                                  |